percona/percona-server/doc/source/changed_in_57.rst

    * - :variable:`gtid_deployment_step`
      - Replaced by an upstream variable `gtid_mode <http://dev.mysql.com/doc/refman/5.7/en/replication-options-gtids.html#option_mysqld_gtid-mode>`_ made dynamic.
    * - :variable:`innodb_fake_changes`
-     - Instead of slave prefetching using the fake changes, a 5.7 intra-schema parallel replication slave should be used.
+     - Instead of replica prefetching using the fake changes, a 5.7 intra-schema parallel replication replica should be used.
    * - :variable:`innodb_locking_fake_changes`
-     - Instead of slave prefetching using the fake changes, a 5.7 intra-schema parallel replication slave should be used.
+     - Instead of replica prefetching using the fake changes, a 5.7 intra-schema parallel replication replica should be used.
    * - :variable:`innodb_log_archive`
      - InnoDB redo log archiving has been removed due to lack of user uptake of the feature.
    * - :variable:`innodb_log_arch_dir`